mwwoodworth/fastapi-operator-env/README.md

 when deploying to Render or Vercel so the server fails fast if mandatory secrets are missing.
 Supabase credentials are required in production for persistent memory storage.
+Set `SLACK_WEBHOOK_URL` to a Slack incoming webhook to get notified when tasks succeed or fail.

 ## Tasks
 Tasks live in `codex/tasks/` and each implements a `run(context)` function returning structured results.